Kevin Weeks: Current status

 Weeks was released from Federal prison in early 2005.
 He collaborated with journalist Phyllis Karas (of People magazine) to write Brutal: The Untold Story of My Life Inside Whitey Bulger's Irish Mob, Weeks's account of his life with Bulger and Flemmi, which was published in March 2006.
 The profits from the book were partially used to compensate victims as part of a civil suit against Weeks.
+At the time of the book's release, Weeks was interviewed by correspondent Ed Bradley on 60 Minutes.

 At a book signing in April 2006, Kevin Weeks told the crowd at a Boston Barnes & Noble that he once intended to return to being a gangster once he was released from prison.
 "Now I can't," he quipped, "Everybody knows my face."

 He was a star witness at Connolly's 2008 trial on state charges of murdering former World Jai Alai president Roger Wheeler, as well as at Bulger's 2013 trial on racketeering charges two years after Bulger was finally captured.
 At the latter trial, Bulger lost his composure when Weeks called him a rat and the two former colleagues came to blows.

-In 2012, Weeks interviewed by Kurt Sutter on the Discovery Channel's Outlaw Empires.
+In 2012, Weeks was interviewed by Kurt Sutter on the Discovery Channel's Outlaw Empires.

 Weeks' third book, Hunted Down: The FBI's Pursuit and Capture of Whitey Bulger, was released on July 22, 2015.